Elton John's best TV outfits, ranked by glorious excessiveness

 4. Live Aid, 1985

 We've seen Elton John wear a lot of hats, but this little feathered number he donned for Live Aid is one of our favorites.
-It's said that 95 percent of TVs on the planet tuned in to watch this benefit concert, including this duet with John and Kiki Dee.
+It's said that 95 percent of TVs on the planet tuned in to watch this benefit concert, including a duet with John and Kiki Dee.

 5. The Muppet Show, 1978